 Illinois now uses an “income shares” model for child support.
 This means that the court combines both parents’ net incomes, and determines a child support amount from the guideline tables.
 The percentage of each parent’s contribution depends on different factors, including the parent’s particular income, and how many days the child spends with each of the parents.

 How does the income shares model work in practice?
 Imagine that Parent #1 and Parent #2 both have been allocated parental responsibilities and share equally in parenting time and important decision-making about the child’s upbringing.
 Parent #1 has a monthly net income of $2,000, and Parent #2 has a monthly net income of $1,000.
 Together, the combined monthly net income is $3,000.
 The parents can then go to the Income Shares Schedule, which lists the amount of child support based on the total net income and number of children.

 An experienced Illinois child support attorney can answer any questions you have about the “income shares” model, or about child support more generally.
-Contact the law office of Demetrios N. Dalmares & Associates, Ltd. for more information.
+Contact Law Office of Demetrios N Dalmares and Associates Ltd. for more information.

 Demetrios, I cannot thank you enough for you diligence, patience, knowledge, concern and determination to represent my best interest.
 From the bottom of my heart, you are amazing and thank you for all you have done for me.
 Robin